Insurtech in China is set for a rapid rise with 3 of the world's largest Fintech in China.

-Stationed in Singapore, the Fintech hub of Asia, Craig is well positioned to give a (re) insurers view of the advances made in China and the ever-expanding use of Data.
-Craig’s insights come backed by a global study of 8,000 insurance consumers across 14 markets commissioned by SCOR’s subsidiary, Remark (a world leader in alternative and direct distrbution) called “Life Is a Rollercoaster”.
+Stationed in Singapore, the Fintech hub of Asia, Craig is well-positioned to give a (re) insurers view of the advances made in China and the ever-expanding use of Data.
+Craig’s insights come backed by a global study of 8,000 insurance consumers across 14 markets commissioned by SCOR’s subsidiary, Remark (a world leader in alternative and direct distribution) called “Life Is a Rollercoaster”.

-What key insights did SCOR derive from the study?
+What Insurtech insights did SCOR derive from the study?